Why Entrepreneurs Need to Take Care of Their Mental Health

 How friendly are you when you’re stressed?
 Mental strain can make you agitated, unwelcoming, and just plain unpleasant to be around.
 How many customers do you think want to pay big dollars to be served by an angry, annoyed, agitated entrepreneur?
 Not many.
-And if you have staff, any negative attitude from you will likely be absorbed by them and carry through to your customers.
-No one expects you to be happy all the time, but entrepreneurs with good mental health are better equipped to be friendly and helpful to any customer’s situation.
+And if you have staff, they will likely absorb your negative attitude and carry it through to your customers.
+No one expects you always to be happy, but entrepreneurs with good mental health are better equipped to be friendly and helpful to any customer’s situation.

 How to Improve Your Mental Health

 Building your business has challenges, including raising money, hiring staff, handling customers, and getting work done.
 You can’t change that.
 Those who succeed know that good mental health is key to surviving the struggles.
 Here are a few things you can do now to be a happier, healthier, and heartier entrepreneur.

 If you don’t schedule time off, you won’t take time off.
 It’s that simple.
 There’s just too much to do.
 David Crenshaw, author of the popular Time Management series on LinkedIn Learning, recommends scheduling time off on your work calendar.
 Your body is not a machine; you need rest to recharge and perform optimally.
 And if you want to argue, I must say even your computer needs to reboot occasionally.

 Have you heard people saying, “What’s a weekend?” in response to questions about their Saturday lately?
 I hear it more and more every day.
 When you ask me about my weekend, you’ll hear stories about hiking and gardening.
 A weekend is a time that you choose to take for things other than work.
 “But Tim, I don’t have time.
 What’s wrong with you?
 I’ll get less done if I take a weekend off!”